Bank Runs With and Without Bank Failure: Conceptual Framework

-In contrast, information-based theories explicitly allow for runs without failure.
-Several mechanisms can prevent failure of solvent banks in response to a run, even in the absence of a public lender of last resort.
+In contrast, information-based theories allow for runs without failure, as depositors may run on strong banks following overly negative signals.
+Several mechanisms can prevent the failure of a solvent bank in response to a run, even in the absence of a public lender of last resort.
 Runs might be managed by accommodating withdrawals or attempting to signal that the bank is solvent, such as through information provision or equity injection.
-For instance, the run in the celebrated film \textit{It's a Wonderful Life} is resolved without failure because George Bailey is able to restore depositor confidence.
-A run on a healthy bank by uninformed depositors can also be managed by interbank cooperation.
-An interbank loan can cover temporary liquidity shortfall.
-In the National Banking Era, bank clearinghouses would regularly inspect member banks and provide liquidity in response to runs \citep{Gorton1985}.
+For instance, the run in the celebrated and commonly invoked \citep[see, e.g.,][]{NobelCommittee2022} film \textit{It's a Wonderful Life} is resolved without failure because George Bailey is able to restore depositor confidence through a mix of persuasion and use of his personal wealth.\footnote{Note that George Bailey operates a Building \& Loan rather than a commercial bank.
+The run in the movie is fended off after George Bailey uses both his ability as a gifted speaker and his honeymoon savings to end the run.} A run on a healthy bank by uninformed depositors can also be managed by interbank cooperation.
+In the National Banking Era, bank clearinghouses would regularly inspect member banks and provide liquidity in response to runs \citep{Timberlake1984,Gorton1985}.
 Heavy runs can be resolved by suspension of convertibility, whereby banks refuse to convert deposits into currency for a time. \cite{Gorton1985suspension} models suspension of convertibility as a costly way for a solvent bank to signal its solvency and avoid an inefficient liquidation.
 If these mechanisms are empirically relevant, then they should imply that even if runs on solvent banks do occur, they should rarely lead to bank failures.\footnote{Note that information-based runs where agents make mistakes can be resolved with suspension, but they still occur in equilibrium.
 However, in full-information models, such as classic models of non-fundamental runs, suspension of convertibility would rule out inefficient runs on solvent banks in the first place.}